krishaamer/green-filter-research/research/literature/sustainability.md

 -   Oikos Denktank (2021) donut in brussels, belgium. everything has to be adapted to the place and context BrusselsDonut (2022)

+-   New economic thinkers are asking how can economic growth and sustainability be compatible.

+-   Bailey and Eggereide (2020) shows how the Norwegian government plans to increase salmon production 5x by 2050.
+How can this be sustainable?

 -   Gad Levanon and Michael Papadopoulos (2022) the donut effect is real, shift away from city centers.
 Not related to donut economy per se.

 -   Sala et al. (2020)